-After about 10 days I checked on my cilantro and removed a few yellow/brown pieces that might be the bad “leaf” in the bunch, but there were very few to even pick out.
+I decided to pull out my cotton kitchen towels and stored cilantro wrapped in them for about 10 days.
+During these days, I checked on my cilantro and removed a few yellow/brown pieces that might be the bad “leaf” in the bunch.
+Honestly, there were a few to none.
 Regardless, I wouldn’t want those suckers ruining the others.
-Afterwards I rolled it back into a nice burrito, placed it in a plastic bag, sealed it shut, and placed the herb in the fridge.
+Afterwards I rolled it back into a nice burrito, placed it in a plastic bag, sealed it shut, and placed the herb back in the fridge.

 THEN… I forgot about it for a week.
 Literally, I forgot about that entire bag of cilantro.
-When I opened the bag and unfolded the towel, the result was shocking!
+After a week went by, I opened the bag and unfolded the towel.
+The result was shocking!
 Which is why I am here sharing the results with you.

 My previous trial and errors have been: